Report: Adrian Peterson Could Fight Le'Veon Bell in Boxing Match

 That's been the path for multiple former NFL players, and it could be the case for legendary running back Adrian Peterson.

-Peterson, a former Bears rival with the Vikings and Lions, reportedly is "in talks" to fight Le'Veon Bell in a boxing match at Crypto.com Arena on July 30.
+Peterson, a 15-year veteran running back, reportedly is "in talks" to fight Le'Veon Bell in a boxing match at Crypto.com Arena on July 30.
 TMZ first reported the news.

 Bell, a three-time Pro Bowl running back, is scheduled to fight that night but his opponent is still being finalized.
 Peterson, 37, apparently would like to be that opponent.